2016 Kidapawan protests: Casualties and arrests

 The PNP reported on April 2, 2016, that 99 of its personnel involved were injured, with one in critical condition.
 The PNP also stated that 2 of the protesters died and 10 were injured.
 The PNP acknowledged that the protester-casualty figures given were based on those who sought medical attention from the police, and that these figures did not include injured protesters who did not seek medical attention from government units.

 Kilab reported that 3 protesters died, while Anakpawis reported that there were 116 people injured and 88 who went missing.
 Prior to Anakpawis' report, the Children's Rehabilitation Center reported that 87 persons, including 6 children, went missing.
 Kilusang Magbubukid ng Pilipinas Southern Mindanao chair reported that at least 9 of the injuries were from gunshots.

-Some of the protesters were arrested by the PNP, including an alleged commander of the New People's Army from Barangay Basak in the town of Magpet, North Cotabato.
+Some of the protesters were arrested by the PNP, including an alleged commander of the New People's Army from Barangay Basak in the town of Magpet, Cotabato.

-The PNP formally filed cases of economic sabotage, illegal assembly, harassment and obstruction to traffic flow before the North Cotabato's Prosecutorial Office against 43 people who were arrested for their involvement in the violent protest.
+The PNP formally filed cases of economic sabotage, illegal assembly, harassment and obstruction to traffic flow before the Cotabato's Prosecutorial Office against 43 people who were arrested for their involvement in the violent protest.

 Reactions

 Malacanang issued a statement through PCDSPO undersecretary, Manolo Quezon calling for an impartial investigation of the incident saying that "There is no reason why people must die in order to be asking for assistance from their own government" and urged the public not to "rush into judgment" pending an investigation.
-North Cotabato Governor Emmylou Taliño-Mendoza said she was taking "full responsibility" for the incident.
+Cotabato Governor Emmylou Taliño-Mendoza said she was taking "full responsibility" for the incident.

 All presidential candidates of the 2016 Philippine elections, Jejomar Binay, Miriam Defensor Santiago, Rodrigo Duterte, Grace Poe, and Mar Roxas issued statements condemning the violent dispersal of the protests.
 In addition, Poe and Santiago recognized the rights of the protesters to organize demonstrators and Duterte condemned the administration of Benigno Aquino III and called for action regarding the incident.
 Roxas called for investigations to determine the true cause of the incident.

 Sarangani representative and senatorial candidate Manny Pacquiao, also condemned the encounter and paid condolences to the families that were affected in the incident.

 On April 2, 2016, movie actor Robin Padilla flew to Kidapawan to meet-up with the farmer-protesters and visit the warehouse, where he brought 200 sacks of rice that was given for them.
 People and entrepreneurs from Davao City and nearby places, also arranged a rice donation drive for the protesting farmers.

-Residents gathered at the North Cotabato provincial capitol ground for a prayer rally on morning of April 4, three days after the dispersal of protesters.
+Residents gathered at the Cotabato provincial capitol ground for a prayer rally on morning of April 4, three days after the dispersal of protesters.